NUMBUKU/neural_networking/README.md

 As for the type of dynamic lists I use, they are vectors from the standard library.
 I do have a linked list library, but it is bad and not practical for this use case.
 The data type is double, since it is more precise.
 To compress this type, I used the following code:
 `typedef vector<double> list; // defines a list`

-The basic structure is like the following: there is a file, func.c, which defines neuron activation functions, loss functions and pooling functions (for CNN).
+The basic structure is like the following: there is a file, func.c, which defines neuron activation functions and loss functions.
 This file uses the math.h standard library.
 Then another file, neuron.cpp, defines the neuron sructure and a few basic function that come with it.
 It uses the vector library.
 At last there is the main file, neural_net.cpp, which encloses the classes that define the types of neural network.
 I used inheritance, where ANN is the parent and CNN, RNN and Transformer are subclasses.
 This file uses the iostream and fstream libraries.

 # ANN
 Your good old Artificial Neural Network.
 It is also the parent class of all the other types.